How Much Do Termite Treatments and Fumigation Cost?

 How Long Do Termite Treatments Last?

 Termiticides can break down over time.
-Also, when digging or another activity disturbs the soil around a structure’s foundation, that can affect how well the chemicals continue to work.
+Also, digging or another activity that disturbs the soil around a structure’s foundation can affect how well the chemicals continue to work.
 The USDA Forest Service tests termiticides and requires the products to control termites for at least five years.
 The treatment may work for several years longer, but the general recommendation is to retreat a property every five years — depending on the extermination method used.
 Ask your exterminator how effective they expect the termite treatment to be.

 Annual Inspections

-Annual inspections ensure that a home remains protected.
+Annual inspections ensure a home remains protected.
 Without yearly inspections, there’s no way of knowing for sure whether there’s another infestation.
 When you have a contract, the inspector treats any suspect areas.
-If you let your contract expire, the company that did the work is not under obligation to inspect or treat areas under that contract's conditions.
+If you let your contract expire, the company that did the work is under no obligation to inspect or treat areas under that contract's conditions.

 Preventive Measures